IsenrichO/react-timeline/README.md

 ![Module dependency Webpack bloat](https://lh3.googleusercontent.com/81GGtbBHDIHWIFZgtH8NPYs7XSnAg6qbBkhfBUZCgT6sP3R_ZYaYCb3yF7eClctg4sS8PsCpbWCa7gBtbcxjRZyFVR1aKfIgX-R_f3FqGmhR0YfSJLOjXO8k4-g6mOOV0HGiC4rKW5iPyVa-7JW1pIPIRdEqEuzN-R1-VUGiEQ1mXVt2Dlz4UtdsLA9f5H0jQJWOFBvq8mExqOl9efKxfn8f7JOnn2hDYhzCjALFEwsxmGkfi7mK4xd6epx2nL5MqPhhg0xfH6xfJ4L_CoOfgUeoJQFC6kCFpCbwT4lMgBK73WAC0zpzogCM90Y07oVHGoR6g6ww6zoz_oYdDoHQWJd32ob-Z5g4RndIBO8jGPS5D3WutkDn6nIWH6KCR4VpEjpLzdGP2NQESHcQkeEBwoJQlNopKZ07NRz8hDzTPNyYtKw72tCBxiOMaVQXxm694ZrDF3S46jgeYttKrVidEm7vlsSPKjP5RI5fytmYEXOE58ljinwgncRWrP4mZ0qIvBQcq62Z_qdHj8umAlwcp19zoysMW34Zrx8Xuw_z3VjWHjBT4q5lPiYjpzKZ-Dx_Nyqj2pAjbAeFGDCey2x195rKpiaXJwjq3MQTsDfnuK1yVN9OnA=w298-h249-no)
 + **`test`:** Runs all written tests (via the [Mocha](https://mochajs.org/) test suite in conjunction with the [Chai](http://chaijs.com/) helper library)
++ **`test:watch`:** Analogues to Webpack's `--watch` flag for continuous monitoring of file changes, this command likewise `watch`es for changes to the project and, in the event such are detected, will automagically rerun our Mocha test suite files.
+Note that while Mocha comes equipped with a [`--watch` flag](https://mochajs.org/#usage) (or, in the equivalent shorthand, `-w`) out of the box, usage with MongoDB can be quarrelsome and is prone to [issues](https://github.com/Automattic/mongoose/issues/1251).
+Consequently, this script instead relies on _Nodemon_ to re-run all tests by executing the `mocha` CLI command (via its [`--exec` flag](https://github.com/remy/nodemon/#running-non-node-scripts)), additionally passing the `-R min` options.
+The latter instructs Mocha to run these tests using the [min](https://mochajs.org/#min) [reporter](https://mochajs.org/#reporters) — an option that restricts terminal test output to only a summary view (save for errors hit) while also clearing the terminal to ensure this test summary remains in view.
 + **`watch`:** Instructs Webpack to [`watch`](http://webpack.github.io/docs/troubleshooting.html#watching) (or `-w`) for all file changes, avoiding the tedium of manually rerunning the compilation command (_i.e._, `webbpack`).
 Note that changes made to the Webpack configuration itself fall outside the scope of the `watch` command and require a manual restart before changes are made evident.

 ## Roadmap